Jeonsangeun/Cache_replacement_DRL/README.md

 You can check the algorithm in Training.py.

 ## DNN_model
 This is the code that designed the neural network structure.
-As shown in the paper, the DNN structure to be trained can be found in DNN_model.py.
-I went through a lot of trial and error to find the current effective DNN, and you can check the old DNN structure in the last_DNN_model folder.
+As shown in the paper, the DNN structure to be trained can be found in 'DNN_model.py'.
+For the completed neural network model '.pth', check the learning results for each environment in the performance test folder.

 ## Performance test/DQN_test.py
 This can confirm the performance results for the latency according to user association and cache replacement of the Deep reinforcement learning-based algorithm.
 The performance test can be performed in the following steps.